Learn what being a member does for you

 Why Social Media Is Imperative:

-Convenience of the customer is what social media is all about.
+Convenience of the customer is what social networks are all about.
 Today’s customer is impatient as ever.
 Internet has brought the world to our fingertips with the technological advancements of the last decade.
 You can second by second updates of sports, Amazon is offering two-hour delivery, and you can get groceries delivered to your door — why go to stores when the internet can do it faster and easier?
 These platforms used the power of social media to instill trust between sellers and buyers.

 The key important feature for a merchant in today’s time is to make yourself more convenient to the customer.
 Here question arises, how you can make yourself more convenient.
 You need to meet them where they are.
 Don’t expect to build a cool eCommerce website and have people start flocking to you instantly.
 You have to find them where they are.

 So, where can you find people these days?
-Social media.
+Social networks.
 Don’t believe us?
 Let these stats change your mind.
 Facebook has 1/7th of the world’s population hooked, Snapchat users check their account an average 14 times a day, Instagrammers post about 95 million pictures and videos a day.
 That’s where the people are–especially Millennials, who, by the end of 2019, are expected to have the most spending command of any generation.

 Social media accounts for about 9% of company budgets as of now, by 2022 that number is projected to increase to 22%.
 This was achieved when companies started to see and understand the potential that social media has to offer for building their customer base and retaining previous customers.
 You can find new customers in ways that you can’t with any other customer acquisition channel.